VA Disability Rating for Sleep Apnea

 Veterans and Sleep Apnea

-Sleep apnea is a leading cause of insufficient sleep.
-Active duty service members are 34 percent more likely to report not getting enough sleep than civilians with no history of military service.
+Active duty service members are 34 percent more likely to report not getting enough sleep than civilians with no history of military service, in some cases sleep apnea could be playing a role for these veterans.
 The U.S. Department of Veterans Affairs first recognized sleep apnea as a disability in 1996.
 Since then, sleep apnea has been linked to toxins from exposure to burn pits and chemicals like Agent Orange during military service.
+Additionally, many disabilities caused by military service, such as PTSD, can lead to sleep apnea as a secondary condition.

 Although sleep apnea is often a secondary diagnosis to other military-connected disabilities such as chronic bronchitis and asthma, you can still receive a VA rating for your sleep apnea.